High speed rail is headed to the West coast. And we can’t wait.

 More about this project:

 50 million one-way trips are made annually between these two destinations with 85% of them by car or bus.
-At full operations, we expect to attract approximately 10% of the market or 10 million one-way trips each year.
-Brightline West is working closely with California, Nevada and USDOT to make $4.2B of private activity bond capacity.
-Bonds would be fully issued and fully backed by our project.
+At full operations, we expect to attract approximately 22% of the market or 11 million one-way trips each year.
+Brightline West received $4.2B of private activity bond allocations from California, Nevada and the U.S. Department of Transportation.
+Bonds will be fully issued and fully backed by our project.
 No capital or operating funding will come from the federal, state or local government.

 Train ticket prices will be on par with the cost of gas and parking.
 The elevated train experience residents and tourists have come to expect (and love) in South Florida will be offered along this route as well, including but not limited to: free onboard Wi-Fi, fully ADA accessibility from station to train, a wide selection of food and beverage, checked luggage and hotel check-in services.